syam-sankarv/FCN-UAV/README.md

 - **train_fcn.py:** Main script for loading data, training, and evaluating the model.
 - **visualization.py:** Handles the visualization of predictions and metrics.

-## License

-This project is licensed under the MIT License.
-Please see the `LICENSE` file for more details.

 ## Acknowledgments

 - This work is based on the Fully Convolutional Networks for Semantic Segmentation (Long et al., 2015).
 The paper can be found [here](https://arxiv.org/abs/1411.4038).
 - The UAV dataset used is proprietary and restricted from public access.
+- The project is licensed with the respective LICENSE file.
+All credits goes to the respective author